Fostering a safe, secure learning environment

 - Assisting on-campus motorists with vehicle jump starts and vehicle unlocks

-- Providing University community with crime prevention information
+- Providing the University community with crime prevention information

 A report system is maintained and statistics on crime are compiled and disseminated by the department.
 Our department also acts as a clearinghouse for informational crime in the neighborhood supplied by the local police.